What to Eat in Osaka: Dotonbori Street Food & Restaurants

 We’ve been to Osaka countless times and each time it gets better and better.
 We honestly NEVER tire of this city and feel comfortable aimlessly wandering around finding new places to add to our list of favorite Osaka restaurants and hidden attractions.
-The vibrant glowing nighttime, the romantic canals, the endless options of things to do and see, and of course, all of the many things to eat in Osaka are just a few on the list of things that make us feel right at home here.
+The vibrant glowing nighttime, the beautiful canals, the endless options of things to do and see, and of course, all of the many things to eat in Osaka are just a few on the list of things that make us feel right at home here.

 If you are looking for a complete Osaka itinerary, we’ve got you covered here.
 If you want some quick inspiration then hop over to our Instagram and take a peek at our Osaka photos and Osaka story archive for some “behind-the-scenes footage.”
-But for now, you’re probably wondering what to eat in Osaka still so let’s move on so we can all start dreaming about it together!
+But for now, you’re probably wondering what to eat in Osaka still so let’s move on so we can all start dreaming about takoyaki together!

 Osaka Food Specialties